codingblocks/qit.cloud/test-plan.md

 ·  Late delivery of the software, hardware or tools.
 ·  Delays in training on the application and/or tools.
 ·  Changes to the original requirements or designs.

-##Approval Process##
-Who can approve the process as complete
-·  The levels and type of knowledge at the various levels will be different as well.
-·  Programmers are very technical but may not have a clear understanding of the overall business process driving the project.
-·  Users may have varying levels of business acumen and very little technical skills